 Of typically even more interest to employers is the possible introduction of new retirement options, for active or deferred members when they reach retirement.
-Usually these include giving retiring members a PIE option and, sometimes, an option to transfer, or partially transfer, their benefits out of the plan (for example, to take advantage of the flexibility whch the Minimum Income Requirement provides).
-As the introduction of new retirement options does not involve a one-off exercise and is not covered by the Code of Good Practice, such options are much cheaper and easier to implement than an ETV or PIE exercise.
+Usually these include giving retiring members a PIE option and, sometimes, an option to transfer their benefits out of the scheme.

 At bac, having helped a range of companies look at ETV, PIE and retirement options, we recognise that these exercises can be of value to some but not all companies.
-That’s why we believe that companies should be able to test them for their own circumstances at a reasonable and fixed cost.
+That’s why we help companies to test their feasibility for their own circumstances at a reasonable and fixed cost.

 If you decide to move ahead and implement a liability management exercise or some new retirement options, we can help you there too.